 The primary industrial activities reside in agro-food business.
-Its share of GDP (excluding beverages and tobacco) is estimated at 4.3% in 2017, representing 17.5% of the secondary sector's added-value.
-In 2018, the share of this business is forecast at 4.6% of the GDP and 18.4% of the secondary sector's added-value.
-The agrifood sector has largely diversified and is based primarily on cocoa and coffee products, the oilseed industry, dairy products, fruit and vegetable products, beverages, meat and fish products, grain mill products and starch products, tobacco, sugar; bakery, pastry and pastas.
+Its share of GDP (excluding beverages and tobacco) was 5.2% in 2017, representing 25.5% of the secondary sector's added-value.
+In 2018, the share of this business represented 4.1% of GDP and 19.4% of the secondary sector's added-value.
+In 2019, the share of the agro-food business is estimated at 4.1% of GDP and 19.2% of the secondary sector.
+The share of the agro-food business in 2020 and 2021 are respectively projected at 4.0% and 3.9% of GDP and 19.6% and 19.1% of the secondary sector The agrifood sector has largely diversified and is based primarily on cocoa and coffee products, the oilseed industry, dairy products, fruit and vegetable products, beverages, meat and fish products, grain mill products and starch products, tobacco, sugar; bakery, pastry and pastas.
 A variety of businesses, including subsidiaries of multinationals, share this growing market.